bluesky/ophyd-tango/README.md

 working with Tango, and to iron out any EPICS-specific assumptions that may have leaked into ophyd's design despite the authors' best efforts.

+**This experiment is in its very early stages, currently just an hour's worth of hacking.**

 ## Prerequisites

 This repo includes a ``docker-compose.yaml`` file obtained from the Tango